 The Defense Department’s annual budget requests fill in some of the blanks regarding Afghanistan, Iraq, and Syria as the documents weigh budget requests against previous and anticipated troop levels.
 The latest budget request, published in March 2019, estimated the average number of troops between October 2018 and September 2019 in Afghanistan (12,000), Iraq and Syria (both 5,800), and support troops nearby (60,000).

-While the Pentagon’s quarterly personnel data reports and foreign aid data may not show the full scale of involvement in the Middle East, it does serve as a starting point for understanding the priorities of the administration.
+While the Pentagon’s quarterly personnel data reports and foreign aid data may not show the full scale of involvement in the region, it does serve as a starting point for understanding the priorities of the administration.